 Using safety equipment and emergency transponders

 Navigation with map and compass

 Relocation with map and compass

 Using sighting for fast movement

 What it means to be a leader in the outdoors

-Jonas is the founder of Terra Photography Expeditions.
-He has been a photographer for well over 20 years.
-Jonas is a qualified International Mountain Leader (UIMLA) and will be leading the expedition.
+Jonas is the founder of Vagabond Expeditions, has been a passionate photographer for well over 20 years and has travelled extensively across the globe.
+Jonas is a qualified Mountain Leader and will be leading the expedition together with a team of Nepalese Trekking Guides.
 More info here.

 Guided photography sessions

 Guided treks by qualified Mountain Leader and qualified Nepalese Trekking Guides

 All accommodation during the tour: 23 nights in a shared room (single occupancy available in Kathmandu at an extra cost)